zekaemo/transformer_EN-ID_translation/README.md

 The root causes are architectural and data constraints that no inference strategy can overcome:

 - **Shallow architecture** — 1 encoder + 1 decoder layer lacks the depth to learn complex syntactic structure.
-The original paper uses 6 of each for good reason; each additional layer learns progressively more abstract representations.
+The original paper uses 6 of each for good reason.
-- **Undertrained** — 10 epochs on 50k samples means rare constructions like emphatic negation or relative clauses have simply not been seen enough times to learn reliably.
+- **Undertrained** — 10 epochs on 50k samples means some constructions like negation or relative clauses are not seen enough.
 - **Dataset bias** — OPUS-100 EN-ID contains heavy religious text.
-The model defaults to these patterns under uncertainty.
+The model defaults to these patterns.